moorepants/dissertation/physicalparameters.rst

 measure the average period :math:`\overline{T}_i` of oscillation of the rear frame at three different orientation angles :math:`\beta_i`, where :math:`i=1`, :math:`2`, :math:`3`, as shown in :ref:`Figure 10 <figTriangle>`.
-The parts were perturbed lightly, around 1 degree, and allowed to oscillate about the pendulum axis through several periods.
+The parts were perturbed slightly, around 1 degree, and allowed to oscillate about the pendulum axis through several periods.
 This was repeated at least three times for each frame and the recorded periods were averaged.